Oscillon collapse to black holes: Appendix: Code validation and convergence

-To check convergence we perform the simulations with base resolutions of $N=32^3$, $N=64^3$ and $N=128^3$.
-In each case four 2:1 refinement levels are enforced to ensure that the initial oscilloton is well resolved, and additional levels are added dynamically if collapse to a black hole occurs.
-We check that the Hamiltonian constraint violation in the simulations is bounded and decreases with resolution, as shown in Fig. \ref{fig-ham}.
-We also check that for the key quantities extracted at the centre of the grid, like the field $\phi$ and the conformal factor of the spatial metric $\chi$, numerical errors are not significant in the plots we present - see the top panel of Fig. \ref{fig-converge}.
+To check convergence we perform the simulations with base resolutions for the half-box of $N=32^3$ (LR), $N=64^3$ (MR) and $N=128^3$ (HR), with the middle case corresponding to the results presented.
+In each case four 2:1 refinement levels are enforced to ensure that the initial oscillon is well resolved, and additional levels are added dynamically if collapse to a black hole occurs.

+We check that for the key quantities extracted at the centre of the grid, like the field $\phi$ and the conformal factor of the spatial metric $\chi$, numerical errors are not significant in the plots we present - see the top panel of Fig. \ref{fig-converge} for the actual values plotted at all three resolutions - we find that the differences are not visible to the naked eye.

 Our numerical integration scheme is between 3rd and 4th order accurate, but the results are dominated by the first order error from the interpolation of the numerical solutions onto the initial grid and our so convergence results are consistent with this, as shown in the bottom panel of Fig. \ref{fig-converge}.
+In future we plan to use a better interpolation scheme to improve the quality of the results.

-We test convergence in the cases either side of criticality - that is, in the highest mass case for which the oscillon is meta-stable, and in the lowest mass case for which a black hole is formed.
-In the cases where the solutions transitioned between stable and unstable at several masses, we performed additional checks and increased the grid size to L=128 to check for boundary effects but found no evidence for errors.
+We test convergence in all the cases either side of criticality - that is, in the highest mass case for which the oscillon is meta-stable, and in the lowest mass case for which a black hole is formed.
+In the cases where the solutions transitioned between stable and unstable at several masses, we performed additional checks and increased the (half) grid size from $L=64\, [1/m]$ to $L=128 \,[1/m]$ to check for boundary effects but found no evidence for errors of this kind affecting the outcomes.

+We check that the Hamiltonian constraint violation in the simulations is reasonable in comparison to the typical energy density scale of the problem, and remains bounded with increasing resolution, as shown for two example cases in Fig. \ref{fig-ham}.
+The figure plotted is $|\mathcal{H}|/ |H_0|$ where (as in Eq. \eqref{eqn-Ham}) the Hamiltonian constraint is

+The norm $|\mathcal{H}|$ is taken as the volume integral of the absolute values of the Hamiltonian constraint over the portion of the grid within a coordinate distance of $r = 32$ [1/m] from the central point.
+In cases where a BH forms we excise the region within any horizon that forms when taking the integral, as it is known that large violations occur at the numerical BH ``puncture''.
+Such errors do not propagate outside of the horizon due to the causal structure of the spacetime.

+Since the value of the Hamiltonian constraint should be zero, a percentage error is not well defined.
+However, to give a guide as to how serious it is, one can compare it to the sum of the absolute values of the individual terms which occur in the Hamiltonian constraint (a kind of sum of total energy and curvature densities), thus we define

+with $H_0$ the initial value at $t=0$.
+The norm is taken over the same region as for $\mathcal{H}$ and therefore the quantity plotted $|\mathcal{H}|/ |H_0|$ can be roughly thought of as quantifying the error in the constraint in this region, relative to the initial total energy density.